 Upcoming Events

+This series offers the basic techniques of pranayama.
 Students new to pranayama are welcome as are ongoing students.
 It will be an informative, restful and slow paced practice.

 The benefits of breath awareness and a regular pranayama practice may include: